What Is a Luxury Good?

 The Takeaway

-Now that you know what a luxury good is, you probably realize that such items are usually quite costly.
-They can also be of superior quality and retain their value better.
-Owning them can also be an ego boost and a source of pride.
+A luxury good is a product that is generally costly.
+It may also be of superior quality and retain its value better than non-luxury goods.
+Owning one can also be an ego boost and a source of pride.

 Saving to obtain luxury goods can help you cultivate good financial habits, which in turn can help you reach other goals and build wealth.